 Please help KJ keep on making a difference.

 Everyone who works on KJ is an unpaid volunteer.

-We welcome self-motivated people who can take responsibility for specific projects, according to their own interests and time availability.
+KJ works out of Social Kitchen, a multi-functional space near Doshisha University that includes a small co-working office, event floor and pop-up café.
+Since we are volunteer, naturally internships do not involve in-person supervision all-day every day, though we do stay in close contact.
+Because of this, we especially welcome interns who are self-motivated and can take responsibility for specific projects, according to their own interests and time availability.
 Previous experience is helpful but not a prerequisite.
 Editorial staff will advise and give feedback, so interning is a good opportunity to gain experience in a real-world but out-of-the-ordinary publishing setting.